piotr102k/Remitly-Internship/README.md

 - After a successful connection, click "Create a new schema in the connected server" and name it swift

-- Nawigate to your desired directory and clone the repository
+- Navigate to your desired directory and clone the repository

 ```sh
 git clone https://github.com/piotr102k/Remitly-Internship.git